 Apply for an import licence

-To get an import licence, you can complete an Import Licence Application Form (AGRIM) (MS Word Document, 358KB) and return it to RPA.
+To get an import licence, you can complete an application for an import licence form (AGRIM) and return it to RPA.

 You can apply without using an AGRIM, as long as your application contains all mandatory information.

 You can post or fax your application or apply to submit it by email.
 If you wish to submit by email then you will need to be pre-approved to do so.
 For pre-approval, you need to comple and return the form TS03 (MS Word Document, 307KB) before submitting any licence applications.

 Your licence will be issued in electronic format for customs clearance in the UK.
 You must ask for a paper version if you intend to use your licence to clear goods in another member state.
 You will need to request this in box 24 of the application form.